 - Travel time: 12-16 hours.

 An equipment list is sent out to participants for the trip.

-- If a trip or course is canceled due to Covid-19, the entire fee will be refunded.
+- If the trip is canceled due to Covid-19, the entire fee will be refunded.

-- One week before departure, the trip is refunded less a 20% confirmation fee.
+- If the trip is canceled before departure, the trip is refunded less a 20% confirmation fee.

 - Three days before departure, 50% of the fare is refunded.

 - Cancellations of a trip with less than three days’ notice will not be refunded.